"The Mid-Sized RV"

 J Has additional bed above the cab (ideal for the kids or your in-laws).

-L Because it is lower than a Class A Motorhome, your view of the roadway and scenery may not be as good.
+L Because the driver's compartment is lower than a Class A Motorhome, your view of the roadway and scenery may not be as good

-L Slightly limited in additional equipment you can add
+L Slightly limited due to weight capacity in additional equipment you can add or carry

 L Less storage space than a Class A